srikrsna/vanguard/README.md

 ## RBAC (Role based access control)

 Let's continue the books example.
 To summarize, books have pages.
-Now we decided to have RBAC and decided to have the following roles,
+Now for RBAC we decided to have the following roles,

 * Book Owner
 * Book Reader